 Dr. Slotterback is the founder, former director, and now faculty advisor of the Resilient Communities Project, which is focused on building community-university partnerships to advance sustainability.
 The Resilient Communities Project matches UMN graduate courses with locally identified projects in a MN partner community, creating opportunities for student learning and advancing the practice of sustainability.
 She also previously served as Director of Research Engagement in the University of Minnesota’s Office of the Vice President for Research, where she developed and implemented initiatives to advance research that engages across disciplines and with partners in the public, private, and nonprofit sectors.

 She is currently the elected Secretary of the Association of Collegiate Schools of Planning.
 In addition to her academic work, Dr. Slotterback also engages extensively with the planning practice community, serving as a Faculty Liaison to the American Planning Association (APA) Minnesota chapter and on committees of the American Planning Association.
+She is also currently serving on the Minnesota Environmental Quality Board’s Environmental Review Advisory Panel and the Minnesota Health Impact Assessment Coalition.
 Before joining the Humphrey School in 2004, Slotterback worked as a long-range planner in Nevada and as a planning consultant in Minnesota.
 She is a member of the American Institute of Certified Planners (AICP).

 She holds a Ph.D. in Urban and Regional Planning from Florida State University, a Master of City and Regional Planning degree from Clemson University, as well as an undergraduate degree from Winona State University.